Minnesota State Community & Technical College

 System-Wide Integration and Standardization

-Minnesota State Community & Technical College is taking a leadership role in developing an integration package that could benefit other institutions in the Minnesota State system.
+Looking beyond its own campuses, Minnesota State Community & Technical College is taking a leadership role in developing integration packages that could benefit the broader Minnesota State system.